 The Community Challenge Fund (CCF) is designed to help poorer communities in the DR to build basic infrastructure projects, including but not limited to water supply systems, electrification, cement floors, improved smokeless wood stoves, latrines, schools, libraries, sports courts, and economic development projects.
 CCF provides funding for 10-15 community projects a year with a maximum project grant of $5000.
 A total of 123 projects have been funded through 2020, for a total investment of almost $336,000.
 Eligible projects must include a community contribution of at least 25 percent, often in the form of sweat equity and some construction materials.
 Active involvement by both Peace Corps Volunteers, non-governmental organizations (NGOs) and community groups is required and a plan for sustaining the project must be demonstrated.

 How the fund works

-Peace Corps Volunteers work with local community leaders to identify needs and priorities.
-The Volunteer then works with the community to plan and organize the project, calling in Peace Corps technical staff as needed (for example to test water quality).
-If found to be feasible, the project is planned and local funding is committed.
-An application for CCF funding for up to $2,500 per grant is prepared and reviewed by a Peace Corps staff/Volunteer committee.
-Carefully planned, high-need projects are recommended to the Peace Corps Country Director and the Director recommends projects to the Community Challenge Fund.
-The CCF Project Committee reviews and approves projects, which meet the program criteria.
-Once approved, funds are released to Peace Corps Dominican Republic and eventually to the Volunteer to purchase materials.
-The Volunteer assists the community during construction, monitors the project and funds, and provides a final report on the project.
+Peace Corps Volunteers and NGOs work with local community leaders to identify needs and priorities.
+They then work with the community to plan and organize the project, calling in technical help as needed (for example to test water quality).
+If found to be feasible, the project is planned, and local funding is committed.
+The community leaders, with the help of the Peace Corps Volunteer or NGO, prepare an application for Community Challenge Fund (CCF) for up to $5000 per grant.
+The application is then submitted to FDR’s CCF Project committee.
+The CCF Project committee reviews and approves projects meeting the program criteria.
+Once approved, funds are released to Peace Corps Dominican Republic or the NGO and used to purchase materials or skilled labor.
+The Volunteer or NGO then assists the community during construction, monitors the project and funds, and provided a final report on the project.